 Manage Your Open Door Policy

+Communication is important in any workplace, and making sure people know you’re available to them is part of being an effective leader.
+Open door policies can backfire, however, if you don’t manage them well.
 First, let’s face facts.
 Sometimes, an open door becomes a revolving door of people who end up sabotaging your time management strategy.
 To get through everything that needs to be done in a day, you may need large chunks of uninterrupted time.
 Having an open door policy doesn’t mean you have to be available to everyone all the time.
-It’s okay to schedule times when employees are welcome to just stop by and talk and other times when you don’t want to be interrupted.
+It’s okay to schedule times when employees are welcome to reach out to talk and other times when you don’t want to be interrupted.

-Once your set some parameters around your open door, it’s up to you make sure that when one of your employees sits down across from you, the time you spend together is effective.
+Once your set some parameters around your available hours, it’s up to you make sure that when one of your employees needs to talk to you, the time you spend together is effective.
 Follow these tips:

 Be prepared.
 Of course, you don’t know what issue an employee will bring to you, but some conversations will require you to follow specific steps.
-For example, if your open door policy leads to someone making a report of sexual harassment or voicing concerns about workplace safety, you need to know how to handle these issues swiftly and in accordance with company policy.
+For example, if someone needs to talk to you to report sexual harassment or voice concerns about workplace safety, you need to know how to handle these issues swiftly and in accordance with company policy.

 Pay attention.
 Listen more than you speak.
 Stop what you’re doing.
 Turn off distractions.
 Face the employee, make eye contact, and use positive body language to let them know you’re engaged and interested.

 Look for bigger implications.
-Sometimes, an employee may bring you a minor concern that is indicative of a bigger problem.
-For example, if the issue revolves something that was just discussed in a meeting, maybe that meeting wasn’t effective.
+Sometimes, an employee may share a minor concern with you that is indicative of a bigger problem.
+For example, if the issue revolves around something that was just discussed in a meeting, maybe that meeting wasn’t effective.
 Or a concern may indicate you need to revise policies or work on strengthening your team overall.

 Make a plan for follow up.
 Before that employee walks out your open door, clarify what the next steps are for both of you.
 If you say you’re going to investigate a concern or make a change, do it.
 Nothing will undermine your open door policy quicker than broken promises.